Fantom-Factory/afIoc/readme.md

-Note that ctor's can be of any scope you like: public, protected, internal or private.
+Ctor's can be of any scope you like: public, protected, internal or private.
 In the following examples, the ctors are public purely for brevity.

+Note that nullable ctor parameters are deemed *optional* and don't throw an Err if a dependency cannot found.

 #### Which ctor?

 Sometimes your service may have multiple ctors.
 Perhaps one for building and another for testing.
 When this happens, which one should IoC use to create the service?

-By default, IoC will choose the ctor with the *most* parameters.
+By default, IoC will choose the best fitting ctor with the most parameters.
 But this behaviour can be overridden by annotating a chosen ctor with `@Inject`.

 ```
 using afIoc